Read our fact sheet about international students.

 - Notice of termination and redundancy pay

-- Provision of a Fair Work Information Statement.
+- The Fair Work Information Statement and Casual Employment Information Statement.

 Please note, only certain NES entitlements apply to casual employees.
-For more information on the NES, please see the Fair Work Ombudsman Fact Sheet – Introduction to the National Employment Standards.
+For more information on the NES, see National Employment Standards.

 Your minimum rights and conditions at work may be set by a legal document like an award, an agreement, or a contract of employment.
 Ask your employer which one applies to you to find out how you are affected.